nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### Editing the data file

 MediLink Contacts data are saved automatically as a JSON file `[JAR file location]/data/addressbook.json`.
-Users are advised to not make any changes directly to the json file as it may cause unexpected behaviours in MediLink Contacts.
+Advanced users are welcome to update data directly by editing that data file.
+However, please ensure that the edits are valid, else it may cause unexpected behaviours when the invalid data is not detected by the system.

 <div markdown="span" class="alert alert-warning">
 :exclamation: **Caution:**